Sydney's food scene

 Breakfast by the beach

 Start the day with freshly roasted coffee and a leisurely brunch at one of Sydney's gorgeous beaches.
 Check out Balmoral Beach and Manly to the north, or Bondi and Coogee Beach to the east.
-Breakfast out is part of the Sydney way of life, so you'll find plenty of innovative options to choose from, whether you're a cereal and fruit connoisseur, a seafood lover or someone who can never go past delicious things served with eggs.
+Breakfast out is part of the Sydney way of life, so you'll find plenty of innovative options to choose from, whether you're a lover of healthy acai or bircher breakfast bowls, an avocado smash connoisseur or someone who can never go past delicious things served with eggs.
 Refreshed and relaxed, you'll be ready for a little seaside shopping, a leisurely stroll along the beach or an afternoon of sun, sand and surf.

 Take a food journey

 When the Rozelle Tramway Depot was established in 1904, it was the golden age of travel.
-But the depot's rebirth as the Tramsheds is surely a sign that Sydney's golden age of gastronomy has arrived.
+The depot's rebirth as the Tramsheds is surely a sign that Sydney's golden age of gastronomy has arrived.

 You'll find world famous chefs and young innovators at the Tramsheds, which means there's always a delicious interpretation of international food at every price point.
 And it's open from 7am 'til late, seven days a week, so you're guaranteed to find something satisfying for every meal.
 Aptly, the best way to get to the Tramsheds is by light rail.

 Fancy a Cuban bar overlooking Sydney's most iconic view?
 Maybe you're keen to learn the secrets of gin blending at a class where you can also order at the bar?
-How about an art class with a burlesque twist in a pub?
-Whatever you're into, you'll find something crazy to do in Sydney's creative cocktail scene.
-Here are a few ideas to get you started.
+Whatever you're into, you'll find something fun to do in Sydney's creative cocktail scene.
+Here are a couple of ideas to get you started.

 Inspired by 1950s Miami and Cuban art deco architecture, the Hacienda Bar in the Pullman Hotel is an elegant nod to the golden age of hotel bars.
 Surrounded by glass exterior walls, there are panoramic views of the city and the Sydney Harbour Bridge from every seat.
 The menu has an unmistakably Cuban accent, with rum-inspired cocktails like the Coco Loco and authentic bites like Cuban Reuben and yuca fries.
 Pop in for a lunchtime drink after exploring Circular Quay, or come to watch the sun go down and the city light up.